 House Bill 1210, from the 2021 Maryland Legislative Session, prohibits an entity from qualifying for certain State benefits unless certain criteria relating to underrepresented communities are met.
-To meet this requirement, for Fiscal Year 2023, awardees will complete a short affidavit.
+To meet this requirement, for Fiscal Year 2024, awardees should submit the affidavit that was submitted as an attachment to required annual reporting to the State Department of Assessments and Taxation.